seojksc/seojksc.github.io/profile.md

 ## Publications

+[1] Reduced order modeling of the elliptic systems of the frequency-domain method and its error estimation

+07 June 2022, Numerical Heat Transfer Part B: Fundamentals (SCIE)

+Jeong-Kweon Seo

+*

-[1] A cognitive sample consensus method for the stitching of drone-based aerial images supported by generative adversarial network for the false positive reduction
+[2] A cognitive sample consensus method for the stitching of drone-based aerial images supported by generative adversarial network for the false positive reduction

 23 March 2022, Sensors (SCIE)